Imzad

-Its body is made out of a calabash or wood which is covered by animal skin.
+Its body is made out of a gourd which is covered by animal skin, creating a soundboard.
 The strings are made from horse hair and are connected near the neck, and runs over a two-part bridge.
+The bridge is made of two pieced of wood, joined into a cross.
 The round bow is also equipped with horse hair.

+Traditionally, the instrument was played to accompany men's songs.
 The imzad is only played by the women for example to accompany songs, often during an evening ceremony called takket.
-However, there are modern attempts to promote the instrument as inherent to Tuareg culture.